diondokter/device-driver/book/src/using-the-macro.md

   - `features = ["toml"]`

 > [!tip]
 > With these steps the compile times should be acceptable.
-However, they can be further optimized by getting rid of the macro alltogether.
+However, they can be further optimized by getting rid of the macro altogether.
 This is explained in the cli chapter.